 Every child has the right to survival, protection and education, and to have their voice heard.
 These and many other fundamental children’s rights are outlined in the UNCRC.

 The United Nations Convention on the Rights of the Child (UNCRC) is a legally-binding international agreement setting out the civil, political, economic, social and cultural rights of every child, regardless of their race, religion or abilities.

-Under the terms of the convention, states are required to meet the basic needs of children and help them reach their full potential.
+Under the terms of the convention, governments are required to meet children’s basic needs and help them reach their full potential.
 Central to this is the acknowledgment that every child has basic fundamental rights.
-These include:
+These include the right to:

-- To be raised by, or have a relationship with, their parents
+- be raised by, or have a relationship with, their parents

-The UNCRC is also the only international human rights treaty to give NGOs (non-governmental organisations) like Save the Children a direct role in overseeing its implementation, under Article 45a.
+The UNCRC is also the only international human rights treaty to give non-governmental organisations (NGOs) like Save the Children a direct role in overseeing its implementation, under Article 45a.

 Last updated December 2015.